josephalabiwork/real-estate-company-performance-analysis/README.md

 Through the combined use of **SQL** for data preparation and **Power BI** for visualization, this project provides actionable insights into revenue performance, buyer behavior, and agent productivity.
 With over **$7.6M** in total sales and all **51 properties** successfully sold, the business demonstrates operational efficiency and market strength.
 Top contributors including **Jeffery Nelson** (best agent) and **Michael Ochoa** (top buyer)  highlight the impact of strong relationships and performance driven strategies.
-Looking ahead, the company can build on these insights by expanding in high-performing cities, deepening buyer engagement, and leveraging data analytics to guide future decisions.
+Looking ahead, the company can build on these insights by expanding in high performing cities, deepening buyer engagement, and leveraging data analytics to guide future decisions.
 This analysis sets the foundation for **sustained growth and smarter real estate investments** in the coming years.